Readit News logoReadit News

 I use actors in nearly every program I write, in almost any language I write in anymore if there's any concurrency at all.
 But they are a wonderful tool to drop in somewhere, and encapsulate some particularly tricky bit of concurrent logic, like an in-memory concurrent cache, without having to restructure everything to be All Actors All The Time.
 I spent a lot of years in Erlang and still sort of consider this a mistake, up there with Java trying to "force" everything into OO by forcing everything to be in a class, even if it has no business being there.
 You don't need to go down someone's check list and dot every i and cross every t "or you don't have true actors".
 It's very much an 90/10 situation where the vast bulk of the benefit is obtained as soon as you have anything even actor-ish, and the additional marginal benefit of going all the way down to some very precise definition can be marginal and may even be negative if it requires you to contort your code in some unnatural way just to fit into some framework that isn't benefiting you on this particular task (e.g., Erlang has a lot of nice tools but if you're building a purely-local command-line app with it for whatever reason you probably don't have a great need for clustering support or OTP in general).

-jeremycarter · 9 months ago
+jeremycarter · a year ago

 My sentiments exactly - well said.
 The big mistake is forcing OOP onto everything.
 It's why I really have an affinity with the virtual actor, it has just enough OOP for me to have classes, methods and internal state - I don't need inheritance, polymorphism, etc - just naive little classifications of things we call objects.